 - Assume responsibility for fair and safe conduct during racing

 - Approve results, levy and complete reports post-event.

 At each event we appoint 2 qualified Commissaires and Trainee commissaries.
-They are very visible in there Grey uniforms, they will blow a whistle 5 to 10 minutes before each race and arrange rider gridding and start each race.
-They will hold a short rider brief before each race that is it very important riders attend.
+They are very visible in their Grey uniforms, they will blow a whistle 5 to 10 minutes before each race and arrange rider gridding and start each race.
+They will hold a short rider brief before each race that is very important for all riders to attend.